backupbrew/switchbrew/Process Manager services.md

 This is used directly by [ns:am2 BoostSystemMemoryResourceLimit](NS%20Services#IApplicationManagerInterface.md##IApplicationManagerInterface "wikilink").

-## BoostSystemThreadResourceLimit
+## BoostApplicationThreadResourceLimit

-Calls svcSetResourceLimitLimitValue to increase the limit on system threads by an amount calculated dynamically during setup.
+Calls svcSetResourceLimitLimitValue to increase the limit on application threads by an amount calculated dynamically during setup.

 This function can only increase the limit once, on further calls it will